msgpo/TBCK/Readme.md

 ### Configuration usage

-In Thunderbird, you can get into the `about:config` Window by going to `Edit -> Preferences`, then select the `Advanced` panel, and then select the `General` tab.
+In Thunderbird, you can get into the `about:config` window by going to `Edit -> Preferences`, then select the `Advanced` panel, and then select the `General` tab.
 Now click `Config Editor`.